Rainier-MSFT/Cloud_Identity_Lab/README.md

 # Cloud-Identity-Lab
-Smart provisioning of lab VMs comprising of DC, ADFS, WAP, MFA, RDS, and an APP node.
+Smart provisioning of entire lab comprising of a DC, ADFS, WAP, MFA, RDS, and APP VMs, into Azure RM.